 Stuff with cheese and herbs for savory boxty

 Boxty is an ancient Irish dish with an old rhyme: 'Boxty on the griddle, Boxty in the pan, if you can't make boxty, you'll never get a man!'
+Like many Northern Irish classics it evolved through home kitchens before earning a place on restaurant menus, and regional cooks still argue good-naturedly about the 'right' way to prepare it.
+The version below reflects the most widely cooked template, with notes where local practice diverges.

-Per serving (150g / 5.3 oz) · 4 servings total
+Per serving (150g / 5.3 oz) Β· 4 servings total

-Ask our AI cooking assistant anything about this recipe — substitutions, techniques, scaling.
+Ask our AI cooking assistant anything about this recipe β substitutions, techniques, scaling.

-Chat with AI Chef →Join the conversation
+Chat with AI Chef βJoin the conversation

 Sign in to leave a comment and save your favourite recipes